-10 Sensitive Eye-Friendly Mascaras That Won’t Cause Irritation
+Have Sensitive Eyes?
+These 11 Mascaras Are for You

 “If you have sensitive eyes, look for mascaras that have fewer ingredients and are fragrance-free,” says celebrity makeup artist and author of Perfection: The Art of Looking Good Without Really Trying, Jenny Patinkin.
 “Fancy colors, fibers, and oversized applications are things that cause friction against the skin and can be very irritating.”
 If you’re in doubt and not sure if your formula fits the bill, start by looking for formulas with clean and natural ingredients.

-Whether you’re part of the sensitive set or just want to adopt a cleaner beauty routine, we’ve rounded up 10 mascara picks that won’t irritate your peepers ahead.
+Whether you’re part of the sensitive set or just want to adopt a cleaner beauty routine, we’ve rounded up 11 mascara picks that won’t irritate your peepers.

 100% Pure Fruit Pigmented Ultra Lengthening Mascara in Black Tea